 Provides an indispensable basis for the project development plan ensuring that, even under time and cost constraints, a viable product can be developed.

 Improves interface usability and reduces design time by baselining the core information architecture.

 STEP 7.
-MOOD BOARD
+MOODBOARD

-Assures that the product’s look & feel conveys the desired user experience and is aligned with the user profile and market strategy.
+The moodboard ensures that the product’s look & feel conveys the desired user experience and is aligned with the user profile and market strategy.

 3. UX designers know how important and crucial it is to understand who the user target is and to remind everyone that we’re designing for them.

 As mentioned before, UX design is a User-Centered discipline so naturally understanding the users and their needs is crucial.
 This understanding is achieved in the user research step.

 I know that I said that all the steps really matter, but this one is of extreme importance.
 This is where all the biases are deconstructed and where we’ll gather solid data to determine the product requirements instead of basing them on assumptions.
 There is no point in trying to fight this, we all have biases.
 No matter how well we think we know the target user we usually assume so on the base of our biases.
 In this way, we guarantee that our product decisions are based on research, and that represents a big risk reduction.